Bhavnagar Gujarat, India Travel Guide

 Comfort for Transportation: Neck pillow, Eye mask, Earplugs for long journeys.
 Light shawl or blanket for air-conditioned transport.
 Reusable water bottle.
 Security: Small padlock for luggage.
 Money belt or neck wallet for documents and cash.
 RFID-blocking wallet for cards.

 While many items are available, some high-quality or specific brands might be hard to find or expensive.
 High-Quality Sunscreen: Specific SPF, water-resistant, or preferred brand formulations.
 Specific First-aid Supplies: Particular bandages, surgical tape, contact lens solution.
 Specialty Electronic Accessories: Unique camera filters, specific charging cables for cheaper common devices, high-end power banks.
 Comfortable Walking Footwear: Bringing your own broken-in, comfortable walking shoes is highly recommended.
-Good Quality Insect Repellent: Brands with effective active ingredients like DEET might be easier to bring from home.
+Good Quality Insect Repellent: Brands with effective active elements like DEET might be simpler to bring from home.

 Reduces plastic waste.